New Interior Secretary Rides A Horse To First Day On The Job

 Zinke was confirmed by the Senate on Wednesday by a 68-31 vote.

-Friday marks 168th birthday of the Interior, the department that has been cheekily called "the Department of Everything Else."
+Friday marks 168th birthday of the Interior, which has been cheekily called "the Department of Everything Else."
 Indeed, when it was founded, it was responsible for a vast array of matters, according to the Interior's history page: "the construction of the national capital's water system, the colonization of freed slaves in Haiti, exploration of western wilderness, oversight of the District of Columbia jail, regulation of territorial governments, management of hospitals and universities, management of public parks, and the basic responsibilities for Indians, public lands, patents, and pensions."

 The Department of the Interior employs 70,000 people, across units including the National Park Service, the Bureau of Indian Affairs, the Bureau of Land Management and the U.S. Geological Survey.